Starlink in the Russo-Ukrainian war: Military use by Ukraine

+45th Artillery Brigade showing their aid: Mitsubishi L200 by "Come Back Alive", DJI Matrice 300 and Starlink boxes.

 Starlink was first requested during the Battle of Kyiv in early 2022.
 Starlink is free for the Ukrainian military, and since its activation, Starlink has been used to carry out military operations in Ukraine and is still in use on all front lines as of late 2023.
 Starlink has been seen in use at numerous Ukrainian bases and been called "the essential backbone of communication" on Ukrainian battlefields.
 Most Ukrainian units have one Starlink terminal, which is sometimes camouflaged with cardboard or trash to avoid being spotted by Russian drones.
 In 2022, there was no official US legislative mechanism to authorize or restrain a military use of Starlink.

 In March 2022, SpaceX director of Starlink operations reported that Starlink kits allowed Ukraine Armed Forces to continue operating theater command centers.
 These kits were vital and needed, as Russia focused on attacking Ukrainian comms infrastructure.
 The same month, the company provided voice connections for a Ukrainian special operations brigade.
 Starlink was also used to connect the Ukrainian military to the US Joint Special Operations Command.
 The same month, two helicopters of Operation Air Corridor carried Ukrainian Special Forces fighters, weaponry and the first Starlink terminal behind enemies lines to besieged Mariupol.

 Around that time, the Ukrainian military began to use Starlink to help connect and fly drones to attack Russian forces.
 Starlink was also used to send back video to correct artillery fire.
 Starlink enabled mobile networks with encrypted group chats connecting Ukrainian commanders to their soldiers on the battlefield.
 The soldiers upload real-time images of potential targets while the commanders decide where to strike.
 Soldiers have been seen retrieving Starlink terminals from damaged areas after missile attacks.
 Drone-reconnaissance unit commanders drove with a Starlink terminal attached on the roof of their car.
 Ukrainian drone operators adapted strike drones in order to strap a Starlink terminal on them, coming up with new "life hacks" when the setup no longer worked.
 They suspected this use of the terminals could raise concerns from SpaceX.